Infineon/mtb-example-ml-gesture-classification/README.md

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).

 By default, the Makefile uses a model that comes with the code example.
 The pre-trained neural net (NN) model is located in the *pretrained_models* folder.
 The output files location is set to *mtb_ml_gen*; the project name is set to *magic_wand*.
-You can use the MTB-ML Configurator Tool to open the *design.mtbml* model to evaluate the model.
+You can use the MTB-ML configurator tool to open the *design.mtbml* model to evaluate the model.

 ## Using the code example